uber-archive/focuson/README.md

 == Background

+Focuson was started as an experiment to find XSS in flask + jinja web applications at Uber.
+It ended up being useful so we have extended it a bit over time but it is still very raw.

-Focuson is a path-insensitive, inter-functional dataflow analysis.
+Focuson is a path-insensitive, inter-functional dataflow analysis engine.

 Path-insensitive = ignores the control flow (if/then/else/etc) inter-functional = "tracks" variables across functions, not just within